2025-09-05

 I don't want to give away my admin credentials.

-Does not seem much hope here; you could create a new account, such as "ShareUser" -- but it would have to be admin in order to present the share.
+Does not seem much hope here.
+You could create a new account, such as "ShareUser" -- but it would have to be admin in order to present the share.

 2025-03-09